preaching to whom?

-A few of the people he hangs out with are friends he knows from previous trips, but most of the people and the places are completely new to him.
+A few of the people he meets are friends he knows from previous trips, but most of the people and the places are completely new to him.

 Andreas Altmann’s stereotypical preachings

-Obviously, not all of AA’s preachings are as stereotypical as the above.
-I particularly give him kudos for poking fun at the popular myth of „all Orientals never showing their feelings and always keeping their face”, for example.
+Obviously, not all of his preachings are as stereotypical as the above.
+I give Altmann props for making fun of the popular myth of “Orientals never show their feelings and always keep their face”, for example.
 But the book would have been better without the preaching.